Click here for locations nationwide

 You and your co-pilot will be sent on a combat mission for a day in the sky above Chicago as you dodge enemy fire and hunt down your opponent!

 - Don a flight suit and take to the sky in an Italian built Marchetti fighter plane

 - Instructors have flown more than 48,000 participants

 - Experience the thrill of being a Fighter Pilot for a Day!

-Off we go into the wild blue yonder.
-Your mission is to work with your instructor to outsmart, outmaneuver and outgun your opponents in heart-pumping, "g-pulling" dogfights.
-You will be manning the controls of a real, fully aerobatic, high-performance aircraft.
+Off we go into the wild blue yonder!
+Your mission: work with your instructor to outsmart, outmaneuver, and outgun your opponents in heart-pumping, "G-pulling" dogfights.
+You will be manning the controls of a real, fully aerobatic, high performance aircraft.

-Imagine scanning the skies in a real military aircraft in search of an enemy airplane.
+Imagine yourself scanning the skies in a real military aircraft in search of an enemy airplane.
 You spot the bogey at 3 o'clock, break turn hard and the fight's on.
-Up, down and around.
-Pulling G's, making quick decisions until you out maneuver your opponent, put the gunsight piper on them, squeeze the trigger.
+Up, down, and around.
+Pulling G's, making quick decisions until you out maneuver your opponent, put the gun-sight's pipper on them, squeeze the trigger.
 The enemy erupts in smoke and you roll up and away, victorious!